1,062 real-world scripts tested · 66.7% compile clean first try

 Deterministic engine

 Rule-based, no LLM in the loop.
 Same MATLAB input produces the exact same Python output every time.
-Auditable, reproducible, testable — we run it against 923 real-world scripts on every release.
+Auditable, reproducible, testable — we test it against 1,062 real-world scripts.

 Toolbox-aware